Sustainability at Work certification

 Other green business certifications

 Certified B Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
 Their website provides details about how to apply, their free online assessment, and annual fees.
 Explore the directory of currently certified B Corp organizations.

 B Local PDX is a Portland group created by and for Portland B Corps.
 They host introductory sessions to B Corp certification, organize learning events, and foster collaboration between Portland B Corps.

 EcoBiz is a free certification program for Oregon automotive businesses (including general repair, body and paint, radiator repair, and car washes), landscapers (design, installation, maintenance, irrigation, and specialty), and public agencies (fleet maintenance facilities and parks departments).
 Certified businesses meet high standards to reduce toxics, prevent pollution, and protect the environment.
-Each certified location is visited and evaluated by EcoBiz program staff and certified by the Oregon DEQ and a local water authority.
+Each certified location is visited and evaluated by EcoBiz program staff and certified by the Oregon DEQ.
 Explore the directory of currently certified EcoBiz businesses.

 LEED certification for existing buildings